AT Information Session 17 May 2023

 Recruitment is overseen by NSW Health, and applications are via the NSW Health recruitment portal.
 Position descriptions for each site are available on that portal, and additional site information is available on the ARA website.
 Individual training sites will provide the same information by email upon request, but NSW Health regulations prohibit individual meetings prior to selection.

-Applicants are encouraged to complete all sections, and are able to provide information on circumstances that may have impacted their opportunity to excel in any section, and any relevant career disruptions.
+Applicants are encouraged to complete all sections and are able to provide information on circumstances that may have impacted their opportunity to excel in any section, and any relevant career disruptions.
 When completing the NSW ARA Structured CV and Referee Listing document, applicants are required to list TWO (only) referees from whom a structured and scoreable referee report will be obtained.
 NSW Health require that your current or most recent medical employment supervisor must be listed as one of the two referees.

 Interviews are by video-link for all applicants, and occur approximately two weeks after the closure of applications.
-Interviews are structured with each applicant asked the same questions by a centralized panel member.
+Interviews are structured with each applicant asked the same questions by a centralised panel member.
 Questions cover core domains applicable to the selection criteria and the Rheumatology profession.
 Different questions will be used for incoming and continuing applicants.

-The final rankings of applicants is based on cumulative scorings from an applicant’s CV/application, centralised interview, and referees’ reports.
+The final rank of an applicants is based on cumulative scorings from an applicant’s CV/application, centralised interview, and referees’ reports.
 The ranking of applicants provides NSW Health with a preferred applicant list and an eligibility list.
 Position offers can only be made by NSW Health and listing does not constitute a job offer.
 In the event of a preferred applicant declining a NSW Health offered position, applicants on the eligibility listing will be contacted in rank order until the position is filled.

 Allocation of training site: